Fitness evaluation set for Philomath man charged with attempted murder

 The crimes allegedly occurred on May 2.
 Corvallis Police Department logs indicate that Beach was arrested at about 8:30 p.m. that night in the 1100 block of Northwest 17th Street.

-Beach pleaded not guilty to the crimes during has arraignment on May 4.
+Beach pleaded not guilty to the crimes during his arraignment on May 4.
 His bail was set at $300,000 by Judge Locke Williams, according to court paperwork.

 The order to evaluate Beach’s fitness was issued on June 2 by Judge Joan Demarest, who found reason to doubt his capability.
-A status check hearing in the case was held on Thursday, and another is scheduled for July 20, according to Oregon’s online court database.
+A status check hearing in the case was held on earlier this month and another is scheduled for July 20, according to Oregon’s online court database.

 Kyle Odegard